Does Nuburu (BURU) Pay a Dividend? (2026)

 Does Nuburu (BURU) pay a dividend?

-Yes.
-Nuburu distributes an approximate None yield (early 2026), usually quarterly.
+No. There is no dividend on BURU in our data and the yield is 0%.
 Standard valuation tools do not work well on a pre-revenue, transforming micro-cap like this.
 There is almost no revenue to anchor a multiple, losses are large relative to the company's size, and the share count has changed dramatically through both dilution and a reverse split, so historical per-share figures are not comparable over time.
 With negative stockholders' equity and a going-concern qualification, the equity's value depends entirely on whether the company can raise more capital, close its acquisitions, and eventually generate real revenue.
 Any figure here can change quickly with the next financing or corporate action.

 The bottom line on the BURU dividend

-Nuburu (BURU) pays an approximate None dividend, so it offers some income but is held mostly for total return, not yield.
+There is not one.
+Nuburu (BURU) is a total-return holding: it either works through the share price or it does not work.
+If you own it, own it for that reason, and build the income part of your portfolio elsewhere.
 For the full picture see the BURU guide.
 Walnut can show how BURU fits your real portfolio.
 It is not an investment adviser.

 FAQ